Monday, August 21, 2017

 • Introduction:

--There are many Roman Catholic images of Mary, the mother of Jesus Christ, standing with her foot on the head of a serpent.
+-There are countless Roman Catholic images of Mary, the mother of Jesus Christ, standing with her foot on the head of a serpent.
 These portraits exist because throughout church history, Roman Catholics have traditionally interpreted Genesis 3:15 to mean that she has enmity with the devil.
 They believe that since Mary was immaculately conceived, and therefore sinless, that she must be the figure who stands in direct contradiction to the snares of the devil.

 • Consider The Words Of The New Catholic Encyclopedia In Regards To Genesis 3:15: